Ouray Colorado – Victorian-era charm, modern-day adventure

 Since its humble beginnings as a rowdy mining town, Telluride has always been a special kind of place.
 Now a cultural icon, visit Telluride for some of Colorado’s most spectacular scenery, a world-class mountain resort, world-famous festivals, culinary delights and outdoor activities that will leave you breathless.

 Montrose is the region’s major commercial and transportation center.
 From Ouray, the conveniences of Montrose are only a 40-minute drive.
 For the outdoor enthusiast, Montrose is known primarily for the pristine beauty of Black Canyon of the Gunnison National Park, world-class fly fishing at the East Portal in BCGNP, and the Gunnison Gorge .
-Raft or Float Fish in Gunnison Gorge NCA for an experience of a lifetime not to be missed.
+Float Fish in Gunnison Gorge NCA for an experience of a lifetime not to be missed.